Table of Contents

 And he said unto them, Have ye never read what David did, when he had need, and was an hungred, he, and they that were with him?
 How he went into the house of God in the days of Abiathar the high priest, and did eat the shewbread, which is not lawful to eat but for the priests, and gave also to them which were with him?
 And he said unto them, The sabbath was made for man, and not man for the sabbath: Therefore the Son of man is Lord also of the sabbath” (Mark 2:23-28).

 Not a violation to the law

-Here, the Pharisees charged Jesus with breaking the Sabbath when His disciples plucked corn.
-But what the disciples did was not in violation of the law because according to the OT books, the law specifically provided that a hungry person could eat of the fruit or grain of a field as he passed through it (Deuteronomy 23:24, 25).
-Christ’s approval of what His disciples did here, and His own acts of healing upon the Sabbath day, are often misunderstood by people today as evidence that He neither observed personally nor taught His disciples to observe the OT laws and regulations in regard to Sabbath observance.
+Here, the Pharisees accused Jesus with breaking the Sabbath when His disciples plucked corn.
+However, what the disciples did was not in violation of the law according to the Old Testament.
+The law specifically provided that a hungry person could eat of the fruit or grain of a field as they passed through it (Deuteronomy 23:24, 25).
+What law the Pharisees accused Jesus of breaking was one of their own devising (Matthew 23:2, 4).

-During His ministry, Jesus was in conflict with the Jewish leaders over the validity of man-made laws and traditions (Mark 7:2, 3, 8).
-Many at Jesus’ time regarded that traditions of men even more important than the laws of Moses and the Ten Commandments.
-The Pharisees legalistically taught that salvation was to be obtained through the strict observance of all these rules.
+The Pharisees legalistically taught that salvation was to be obtained through an outward observance of these rules.
 A pious Jew’s life tended to become one endless effort to avoid ceremonial uncleanness.
-This system of righteousness by works was in complete opposition with righteousness by faith.
+This system of righteousness by works was in complete opposition with righteousness by faith (Ephesians 2:8-9).

 Check out our Bible Answers page for more information on a variety of topics.